huggingface/diffusers/examples/consistency_distillation/README.md

 # Latent Consistency Distillation Example:

-[Latent Consistency Models (LCMs)](https://arxiv.org/abs/2310.04378) is method to distill latent diffusion model to enable swift inference with minimal steps.
-This example demonstrates how to use the latent consistency distillation to distill stable-diffusion-v1.5 for less timestep inference.
+[Latent Consistency Models (LCMs)](https://arxiv.org/abs/2310.04378) is a method to distill a latent diffusion model to enable swift inference with minimal steps.
+This example demonstrates how to use latent consistency distillation to distill stable-diffusion-v1.5 for inference with few timesteps.

 ## Full model distillation